 Register to vote online by visiting http://www.indianavoters.com/.
 Indiana residents with a valid Indiana driver’s license or Indiana state-issued identification card will be able to use this tool to submit a new voter registration application or to update an existing voter registration record.

 In addition to registering to vote online, http://www.indianavoters.com/ provides Hoosiers with the ability to validate their voter registration status, find their polling place location, look into their provisional ballot status information, find county contact information, and determine “Who's on My Ballot?” for an upcoming election.

-To register to vote or update your current registration by mail or in person, you will need to complete and return the Voter Registration Form (En Español) 29 days prior to a Primary or General Election (on or before October 6, 2014 for the November General Election).
+To register to vote or update your current registration by mail or in person, you will need to complete and return the Voter Registration Form (En Español) On or before April 9 before the 2018 Primary Election or on or before October 9 before the 2018 General Election..

 Once your voter registration application is received, your county voter registration office will process the application and determine your eligibility.
 If you are eligible, the county office will send you a voter registration acknowledgment card.
 Once you receive that card, you will be officially registered.
 If you are not eligible, or if the application was incomplete, you will receive a notice denying the application or requesting the missing information.

 If you have not received a voter registration card or a notice from your county within about 30 days, call your county voter registration office.
 You can check your voter registration and polling location at anytime at http://www.indianavoters.com/ or by calling 1-866-IN-1-VOTE.